7 Ways to Practice Mindfulness and What it Can Do For You

 6. Name your emotions

-At any time of day, pay attention to the emotions that come and go and give a name to what you are feeling.
-You don’t need to understand them completely, but just noticing them and giving them a name can help you accept them, process them, and let them go.
+At any time of day, pay attention to the emotions—both good and bad—that come and go and give a name to what you are feeling.
+You don’t need to understand them completely, but noticing them and giving them a name can help you accept them, process them, and then let them go.

 7. Try an app

-If you find it hard to remind yourself to practice mindfulness, or if you want more mindfulness ideas that fit into your unique lifestyle, there are so many helpful resources out there that you can carry in your pocket!
-You can find mindfulness apps for your smartphone to help you get started and stick to this calmer and more meaningful way of life.
-Check out these apps:
+If you find it hard to remind yourself to practice mindfulness, or if you want more mindfulness ideas that fit into your unique lifestyle, there are many helpful resources available that you can carry in your pocket.

 The best part about mindfulness is that anyone can do it.
-If you are looking for an easy way to feel more calm at ease and content with whatever life has to offer, give mindfulness a try.
-You’ll be wondering why you waited so long to begin!
+If you are looking for an easy way to feel calmer, at ease, and content with whatever life has to offer, give mindfulness a try.
+You’ll be wondering why you waited so long to begin.